Evdik228/qudratic_equation/readme.md

 Add files to the Quadratica directory into which you want to write data or from which you want to read it.
 Enter the data into the file correctly, otherwise the program will not execute.

 ### Requirements
-To install and run the project, you need [Linux](https://www.linux.org/) or [WSL](https://learn.microsoft.com/ru-ru/windows/wsl/install).
+To install and run the project, you need [Linux](https://www.linux.org/) for make.

 ## Testing